hyperledger/besu-docs/docs/public-networks/how-to/monitor/metrics.md

         Use a log ingestion tool, such as Logstash, to parse the logs and alert you to configured anomalies.

-## Running Prometheus with Besu in push mode
+## Run Prometheus with Besu in push mode

 The [`--metrics-enabled`](../../reference/cli/options.md#metrics-enabled) option enables Prometheus polling of Besu, but sometimes metrics are hard to poll (for example, when running inside Docker containers with varying IP addresses).